 Where the author is an organisation, use the name of the organisation as the author (corporate author).

 Since the Industrial Revolution began, ocean acidity has increased by 30% (Intergovernmental Panel on Climate Change 2007).

-When referring to the overall content of a work, or putting information in your own words by summarising or paraphrasing, you must cite the original author or researcher and the date of publication.
+You must cite the original author or researcher and the date of publication when referring to the overall content of a work, or putting information in your own words by summarising or paraphrasing from other people's works.

 Use p. for a single page and pp. for a range of consecutive pages.

 At a macro level, negative economic impacts on non-mining sectors of the economy are commonly known as Dutch disease (Corden 2012, p.
 3).

-It is essential to include the author name, publication year and page number/s when incorporating a direct quotation into a sentence.
-Use single quotation marks to enclose short quotations (sentence fragments or sentences which are less than 30 words).
+You must include page number(s) in the in-text citation when incorporating a direct quotation into a sentence.
+Use single quotation marks to enclose short quotations (sentence fragments, a sentence or sentences with less than 30 words).
 Fit quotations within your sentences, making sure the sentences are grammatically correct.

 When Ladkin (2011, p.
 1136) suggests that knowledge of tourism and hospitality labour ‘clearly has a contribution to make to current wider societal debates’ she is, as we are, reflecting on the shifting phenomenon of hospitality work.